CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The guildmaster is Halia Thornton, a determined and strategic human woman.
 Her aspirations extend beyond mere commerce, and she acts as a de facto governing authority within the town.
 Additionally, Halia is an agent of the Zhentarim, an influential organization aiming to exert clandestine control over the North by means of wealth and influence.
 Halia works progressively to assert her influence in Tuntin and can become a valuable patron to the characters if they avoid conflicting with her.

-Halia is unaware of Cragmaw Castle's location but has heard rumors that the Redbrands employ a goblin minion.
-She suggests the goblin might hold information about the castle's whereabouts.
+Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Redbrands employ a Vermkin minion.
+She suggests the Vermkin might hold information about the castle's whereabouts.
 She leverages this information to persuade the characters to help her deal with the Redbrands.

 **Quest: Halia's Job Offer.** In the event that characters she deems controllable approach her, Halia discloses the Redbrands' disruptive influence in town.
 She explains that the ruffians frequently loiter at the Sleeping Giant tap house and have an operational base underneath Tresendar Manor on the town's eastern border.
 She offers the characters 100 gp to eliminate the Redbrand leader, known as Glasstaff, and to secure any correspondence discovered in his quarters.
 Halia keeps her true intentions hidden, as she aims to take over the Redbrand operation herself.
 A successful DC 15 Wisdom (Insight) check reveals her ulterior motives.